ztianjin/rpc-client/README.md

 it provides:

   - connection pooling
-  - failure detection and health checking
+  - failure accrual management and health checking
-  - channel abstractions
+  - a channel abstraction
   - logging and timing statistics (via ostrich)

-It also provides convenient wrappers for fully encapsulating thrift clients (though it is agnostic to the RPC mechanism).
+We also provide convenient wrappers to fully encapsulate thrift clients (though the underlying mechanism and its API is agnostic to the RPC mechanism).

 # Overview